 in the case of a request mentioned in Clause 2.4 above:

-the fails to provide information in response to the request within a reasonable time, or
+the Successful Contractor fails to provide information in response to the request within a reasonable time, or

-the provides information which is inadequate to demonstrate either how the company complies with Clauses 2.2 and 2.3 above or why those Clauses do not apply to him;
+the Successful Contractor provides information which is inadequate to demonstrate either how the company complies with Clauses 2.2 and 2.3 above or why those Clauses do not apply to him;

-in the case of a request mentioned in Clause 2.4 above, the fails to provide the specified information within the specified period, or
+in the case of a request mentioned in Clause 2.4 above, the Successful Contractor fails to provide the specified information within the specified period, or

-it receives information which demonstrates that, at any time when Clauses 2.2 and 2.3 apply to the , he is not complying with those Clauses.
+it receives information which demonstrates that, at any time when Clauses 2.2 and 2.3 apply to the Successful Contractor, he is not complying with those Clauses.

 NML may supply any information which it receives under this Clause 2 to the Commissioners of Her Majesty’s Revenue and Customs for the purpose of the collection and management of revenue for which they are responsible.